JissatsU/-surl-/README.md

   -u URL, --url=URL     Specific url connection monitoring.

   -p PORT, --port=PORT  Specify the port for your webserver.
+For --url it defaults to 80 and ssh to 22.

   --ssh=SSH             SSH connection monitoring. [ Works by checking the
                         /var/log/auth.log file ]